 If you have limited internet data plan or have an old PC that can’t handle your browsing needs, then you could try make your browser more resource-friendly.
 This means there are tweaks you can do to make your browser use fewer resources.

 I’m using Opera browser to demonstrate how to do this, but the tweaks below can also be done in other popular browsers.
 You have to search for the options yourself and may also have to get help from third-party browser extensions.

 Good To Know: Do keep in mind that a resource-friendly browser is snappier and also loads web pages faster.
-If you are looking for faster browsing instead, then the below tips will be helpful.
+If you are looking for faster browsing, the tips below will be helpful.

 1. Disable images

 I always keep images disabled while browsing, and there are many good reasons to do so.
 Images are heavy and use loads of internet data; most of them are only for attraction, they reserve huge space on web pages (more scrolling) and I also personally find most images to be distracting.

 Focusing on the resources side, an image heavy page is usually of 2-5 MBs.
 By disabling images, you can make that webpage use only 200-300 KB.
 Of course, this will lead to using fewer internet data and also speed up page loading time.

 Both Opera and Chrome have this setting built-in, but you may have to use a third-party extension in other browsers.